 Stars: Olivia Wilde, Morgan Spector, Kyle Catlett

-When we first meet Sadie (Olivia Wilde), she’s vigorously working-over a punching bag prior to dressing up, throwing on a wig and paying a visit to a small suburban home, where the Straund family lives.
+When we first meet Sadie (Olivia Wilde), she’s vigorously working over a punching bag prior to dressing up, throwing on a wig, and paying a visit to a small suburban home, where the Strand family lives.
 Andrea’s expecting her, but Sadie is actually there to see her abusive husband, Michael.
-Sadie informs him that he’s to sign-over the house to his wife, give her 75% of his assets and leave.
-He’s balks, of course, at which time she punches him in the throat.
+Sadie informs him that he’s to sign over the house to his wife, give her 75% of his assets and leave.
+He’s balking, of course, at which time she punches him in the throat.
 In the very next scene, Michael is seated at the dining room table, bloody and bruised, signing the necessary paperwork to comply with Sadie’s demands.

 It’s the best scene in A Vigilante, setting the tone for the rest of the film.
-Through flashback’s we learn that Sadie is a domestic abuse survivor herself and has pledged to save others in similar relationships, sort-of making her a female Equalizer.
+Through flashback, we learn that Sadie is a domestic abuse survivor herself and has pledged to save others in similar relationships, sort of making her a female Equalizer.
 But A Vigilante goes for a different approach.
 Numerous abusers indeed receive the bloody beat-downs they richly deserve, but the viewer only sees the aftermath of her retribution.